-The 20000AD publisher acquired ownership of Battle Picture Weekly, where “Charley’s War” by Pat Mills and Joe Colquhoun first appeared from Egmont last year, along with many other classic comics.
+The 20000AD publisher acquired ownership of Battle Picture Weekly, where “Charley’s War” by Pat Mills and Joe Colquhoun first appeared from Egmont in 2016, along with many other classic comics.
 The strip, largely set on the Western Front during World War One, had previously been collected and published by Titan Books in ten volumes under licence from Egmont, each volume including background to the setting of the stories and “Director’s Commentary” features from co-creator and series writer Pat Mills.

 (The ten-volume French collections of the strip, published by Delerium as “La Grande Guerre de Charlie, previously featured these colour spreads and covers).

 Charley’s War Volume 1: Boy Soldier: The Definitive Collection

 THE MOST RENOWNED WAR STORY IN COMICS HISTORY RE-MASTERED TO MARK THE CENTENARY FIRST WORLD WAR.

 Join 16 year-old Charley Bourne as he eagerly signs up to fight on the Western front in 1916.
 The idealistic working class boy experiences the perilous arena of trench warfare, where every waking moment is a bitter fight for survival.